Tessa Waidelich, a recent graduate of Eastern Mennonite University, says she wasn’t sure exactly what she wanted to do after college.

-So that she could gain more diverse experience, Waidelich’s internship supervisor decided to place her with a client.
+So that she could gain more diverse experience, Community IT Innovators, Waidelich’s internship organization, decided to place her with a client.
 Briya Public Charter School is a two-generation education site, offering English classes for adults and early childhood education for their children.
 It’s a holistic and inclusive model that strengthens families as they learn together.

 Waidelich’s work included resetting, cleaning and setting up computers, as well as arranging desks and fixing broken computers.
-She built relationships with both her IT company team and the staff at Briya, which eventually led to a job offer to become the school’s IT support specialist.
+She built relationships with both her team at Community IT and the staff at Briya, which eventually led to a job offer to become Briya’s IT support specialist.

 She enjoys a variety of work, from helping students and staff with their tech needs to inventorying computers and managing paperwork.